andreafspeziale/nestjs-memcached/README.md

   ttl: number;
   // Optional global key/value pair time to refresh in order to enable wrapping and refresh-ahead ttr?: number;
-  // Optional global function to wrap the your value with metadata when using setWithMeta API
+  // Optional global function to wrap your value with metadata when using setWithMeta API
   // (default: { content: T; ttl: number; ttr?: number }) valueProcessor?: ValueProcessor;
   // Optional global function to manipulate your cached value key (default: no manipulation)